If you wish to download the Terms and Conditions sheet, it is available as a Word document or pdf.

 • Please inform us if there is a change in the number or type of people if this changes subsequent to the original booking.
 Emails can sometimes go astray, so if making changes, please ask for confirmation that the changes have been noted.

-• Riders who show no courtesy or consideration to other users, livestock or preservation of the surface ofthe green lane, put all trail riders' reputations in jeopardy.
-If the ride leader considers the behaviour of any member of a group to be detriemental to our continued use of the green lanes, he or she will cancel the ride at any time during the day without refund.
+Riders who show no courtesy or consideration to other users, livestock or preservation of the surface of the green lane, put all trail riders' reputations in jeopardy.
+If the ride leader considers the behaviour of any member of a group to be detrimental to our continued use of the green lanes, he will cancel the ride at any time during the day without refund.

 • It is expected that all members of the group share responsibility for behaviour.
-If any rider is wheelying, riding off piste, roosting or any other inconsiderate behaviour, it is expected that other riders in the group should point out to him/her that this is not acceptable.
+If any rider is wheelying, riding off piste, roosting or any other inconsiderate behaviour, other riders in the group should point out that this is not acceptable.

 • In the event of cancellation due to bad behaviour, all members of the group will be led to the nearest main road and will receive directions to return to the meeting place.